 Social Media Background Check

-In today’s climate, it is not uncommon to consider a doing social media background check.
+In today’s climate, it is not uncommon to consider a doing social media background check, as your potential employees’ social media or online presence could attract attention to your business, for better or for worse.
 However, you’ll want to be sure you are conducting this in the most legitimate way possible.
 An appropriate social media background check requires a request from a third-party with explicit screening criteria (racism, sexually explicit content, illegal activity or violence); not using the human resources department to search all of the channels for a candidate’s name.
 Be very careful when adding this component; an out-of-compliance process could lead to claims of discrimination.

 Other Common Background Checks for Employers:

 - Motor Vehicle Records Search

 - Employment Credit Check